Hanh has a Master's Degree in Economics. She spent six years studying and working in the United States.

-Clear call to action: Social media platforms are built in with various call-to-action options.
-For example on Twitter, users can like, retweet, or reply to a tweet with one click, or on Facebook, users can similarly react to any post with ease, even buy products directly from page.
-Therefore, when sharing messages, posts, images or videos, the company should include clear course of action it wishes its users to take.
+- Clear call to action: Social media platforms are built-in with various call-to-action options.
+For example on Twitter, users can like, retweet, or reply to a tweet with one click, or on Facebook, users can similarly react to any post with ease, even buy products directly from the page.
+Therefore, when sharing messages, posts, images or videos, the company should include a clear course of action it wishes its users to take.

-Closely monitor customers’ responses: The company needs to constantly monitor feedbacks from its customers.
+- Closely monitor customers’ responses: The company needs to constantly monitor feedback from its customers.
 For example, on social media, the company should actively respond, answer and follow-up customers’ comments and posts in a timely manner.
-Similarly, customers’ queries through company’s website or email need to be handled professionally within a specified amount of time.
+Similarly, customers’ queries through the company’s website or email need to be handled professionally within a specified amount of time.

-Providing online customer service facilities: The company can provide customers with convenient options on its website such as list of frequently asked questions, online inquiry forms, online chat with an employees, etc.
+- Providing online customer service facilities: The company can provide customers with convenient options on its website such as list of frequently asked questions, online inquiry forms, online chat with employees, etc.

 In order for a company to achieve its marketing campaign’s goals, the goals of the campaign have to meet the S.M.A.R.T criteria.
 A S.M.A.R.T. goal is characterised as one that is specific (clearly stating the company’s objectives), measurable (having quantifiable outcomes with short term and long term targets), accomplishable (utilising resources and skill sets that are readily available), results-oriented (performance-based), and timebound (having a specific deadline) (Olsen, et al., 1998).